 You can read more about what our Healthy Zones schools have been up to in the following blogs:

 Phase Two builds on our pilot programme.
 Phase One specifically targeted the Faraday ward of Southwark over a two year period where we worked closely with three schools to help them to develop a good food culture and become Healthy Zones.
 We worked with heads, teachers, caterers, children and their families to help us understand how the school’s delivery, and the children’s experience, of food at school affects their eating habits.
 We also learnt valuable lessons from our cooking and food growing sessions with teachers and pupils.

-Healthy Zones is part of a wider five year programme delivered by Guy’s & St Thomas’ Charity and its partners taking a whole system, cross sector approach that focuses on creating environments that support and encourage healthy eating and everyday activity in places where children of all ages spend their time; home, school, high streets and green spaces.
-Read more here.
+Healthy Zones is part of a wider ten year programme delivered by Impact on Urban Health and its partners taking a whole system, cross sector approach that focuses on creating environments that support and encourage healthy eating and everyday activity in places where children of all ages spend their time; home, school, high streets and green spaces.